MarkoMackic/Smart-Home-Project/Readme.md

   * It loads showing `SerialPortDialog` and `ClientConnectionDialog`, so we take data from those dialogs and we initialize our modules `HardwareComm` , `MessageHandler`, `DBDriver`, `MasterController`, `ClientMiddleware` (if connection data is entered in `ClientConnectionDialog`).
   * Instances of the modules are held in `Globals` for easier accessing.
-  * It attaches a `LoggedIn` event handler to our `MasterController` so we could continue initialization.
+  * It attaches a `LoggedIn` event handler to our `MasterController` so we could continue initialization, initializing `DeviceManager`
+  * It contains log container, and control panel, for accessing other GUI modules.
 * `/Hardware/HardwareComm.vb`:
   * Provides us with serial port communication
   * Provides us the callback when Arduino responds
   * It has queue so more requests can be processed
   * It has thread for pulling data from `msg` string buffer ( this is inefficient, it should be implemented whithout thread and `String` shouldn't be the buffer type, but it serves it's purpose )
   * API :
      * ```vb
+      Public Sub New(ByVal comName As String, ByVal baudRate As Integer)
+       ```
+     * ```vb
         Public Function sendData(ByVal cmd As String,
-                         Optional ByVal waitForData As Boolean = False, Optional ByVal caller As Object = Nothing, Optional ByVal callback As String = "SerialDataRecieved")
+                     Optional ByVal waitForData As Boolean = False,
+                                 Optional ByVal caller As Object = Nothing,
+                                 Optional ByVal callback As String = "SerialDataRecieved")
          ```
+     * ```vb
+      Public Function stopCommunication()
+       ```
+   * ```vb
+      Public Function stopCommunication()
+       ```
+   * It's API is mostly used by another layer of abstraction which is `MasterController`, and `MainForm` when constructing it.
+* `/Hardware/MasterController.vb`:
+  * Manages Arduino master device with higher level of abstraction.
+  * Isolates direct SP communication with something more meaningful.
+  * 1 Thread for getting data about states on analog and digital pins ( implemented with timeout feature ) and will broadcast them for input devices.
+  * Measures hardware communication speed on thread since it's most active by the means of communication to device ( I don't know if these calculations are correct, if someone is willing to review it, open issue describing opinion on how to get it more accurate ).
+  * API :
+    * ```vb
+      Public Sub New(Optional ByVal State As Integer = States.Login)
+      ```
+    * ```vb
+        Public Function sendData(ByVal cmd As String,
+                     Optional ByVal waitForData As Boolean = False,
+                                 Optional ByVal caller As Object = Nothing,
+                                 Optional ByVal callback As String = "SerialDataRecieved")
+         ```
+    * ```vb
+      Public Function Destroy()
+       ```
+  * This module is mostly used to interact with master device hardware.

+* `/Hardware/DeviceManager.vb`:
+  * Manages Devices objects.
+  * Makes sure there is no pin conflicts between devices.
+  * 1 Thread for sending device data to server, so users could access their house in web browser.
+  * Measures network communication speed on thread since it's most active by the means of communication to server ( I don't know if these calculations are correct, if someone is willing to review it, open issue describing opinion on how to get it more accurate ).
+  * API :
+    * ```vb
+      Public Sub New()
+      ```
+    * ```vb
+        Public Function addDevice(ByVal devName As String,
+                         ByVal devPins() As Integer,
+                         ByVal devType As Integer,
+                         ByVal devId As Integer,
+                         Optional ByVal devMasterId As Integer = -1, Optional ByVal devAddress As String = Nothing)
+         ```
+    * ```vb
+      Public Sub attachUI(ByVal UI As DeviceManagerUI) -> UI communication not yet implemented
+       ```
-     *
+    * ```vb
+      Public Sub Destroy()
+       ```
+  * Will handle loading devices from database.

 ### :large_blue_circle: Server